awsdocs/amazon-chime-administration-guide/doc_source/manage-protrials.md

-# Managing ProTrials<a name="manage-protrials"></a>
+# Managing Pro trials<a name="manage-protrials"></a>

-When a user accepts an Amazon Chime team invitation or is added to an enterprise account, their free trial ends and they have Pro permissions\.
+When a user accepts an Amazon Chime Team invitation or is added to an Enterprise account, their free trial ends and they have Pro permissions\.
 This enables them to continue to host meetings that are scheduled\.
 Changing a user’s permission tier to Basic prevents them from acting as a meeting host\.

 With Amazon Chime usage\-based pricing, you only pay for users that host meetings on the days that they host them\.
 Meeting attendees and chat users are not charged\.